 Plan ahead for the Season of Creation, Sept.
 1 - Oct.
 4

 The Season of Creation, September 1st through October 4th, is celebrated by Christians around the world as a time for renewing, repairing and restoring our relationship to God, one another, and all of creation.
 The Episcopal Church joins this international effort for prayer and action for climate justice and an end to environmental racism and ecological destruction.
-This year’s theme is A home for all?
-Renewing the Oikos of God, and the Season of Creation 2021 Celebration Guide is now available with event ideas, prayers, resources, and more!
+This year’s theme is Listen to the Voice of Creation, and the Season of Creation 2022 Celebration Guide is now available with event ideas, prayers, resources, and more!

 The Season of Creation may be a great opportunity to hold an outdoor worship service, ministry or advocacy gathering, or other creative event!
 For more ideas, visit our Season of Creation and St. Francis Day Resource Page.